EdgeQL over HTTP

 Gel supports GET and POST methods for handling EdgeQL over HTTP protocol.
 Both GET and POST methods use the following fields:

-• variables- contains a JSON object where the keys are the parameter names from the query and the values are the arguments to be used in this execution of the query.
+variables- contains a JSON object where the keys are the parameter names from the query and the values are the arguments to be used in this execution of the query.
+Optional -

-• globals- contains a JSON object where the keys are the fully qualified global names and the values are the desired values for those globals.
+globals- contains a JSON object where the keys are the fully qualified global names and the values are the desired values for those globals.
+Optional -

 The protocol supports HTTP Keep-Alive.

-The HTTP GET request passes the fields as query parameters: query string and JSON-encoded variables mapping.
+The HTTP GET request passes the fields as query parameters: query string and JSON-encoded variables, globals, and config mappings.

 POST request